Our Afghan allies need our support.

 The US government has authorized allies arriving with humanitarian parole to receive refugee resettlement benefits where they will be able to apply for employment authorization documents through the US Citizenship and Immigration Services (USCIS).

 All arrivals from Afghanistan are vetted before they arrive in the US, which includes rounds of biometric and biographic screening, and matching results with a variety of law enforcement and intelligence agency watchlists.
 The Departments of Homeland Security and Defense conduct vetting with intelligence, law enforcement, and counterterrorism professionals from the FBI, National Counterterrorism Center (NCTC), and additional Intelligence Community partners.

 NICE and Catholic Charities are leading the welcome and will help serve refugees through the Afghan Placement and Assistance program.

-Humanitarian parole refers to parole that is granted based on an urgent humanitarian need or significant public benefit.
-This permits certain Afghan nationals to come into the United States for a period of two years.
-Once granted humanitarian parole, Afghan nationals may be eligible to apply for immigration status through United States Citizenship and Immigration Services (USCIS).
+Humanitarian Parole is a document granted for short-term urgent humanitarian relief that gives the recipient official permission to enter into the United States.
+These Afghan evacuees are eligible to apply for asylum through (USCIS).
 Some individuals granted humanitarian parole status include those who have contracted with the U.S. military or government but have not completed Special Immigrant Visa (SIV) processing before they had to flee their country.

 All arrivals are tested for COVID-19 upon arriving in the United States.
 Full medical screenings, immunizations, COVID- 19 vaccines, and other vaccines are being provided as well.